DigitalGeographyLab/OptimizedSpatialJoin-tool/README.md

 ### 1. Uploading social media posting history

 OptiSS starts with a short explanation and includes the link to this section.
-Then the first part is to upload you social media dataset.
+Then the first part is to upload your social media dataset.
 You first select your file stored in folder `app_data` and specify the columns of *timestamp*, *longitude*, *latitude*, and *user id*.
 You will notice that data is loaded when the local app ends *running process* at the right-upper corner.
 Then you press the button *Show on map* if prefered.
 It will look like this:

 ![1. upload data](png/optiss1.png)

 ### 2. Uploading regions layer for spatial joining

 Then, you select your file stored in folder `regions_layer`.
 Be sure you stored in *.shp* format and in crs *WGS 84*.
-It will looks like this:
+It will look like this:

 ![2. upload regions data](png/optiss2.png)